Iron Gates Mesolithic: Architecture

 Various examples of architecture have been discovered in the Iron Gates Mesolithic sites, most notably various remains of houses and hearths.
 Buildings in Lepenski Vir, one of the largest Mesolithic towns in the Iron Gates, were of a trapezoidal shape and had floors of plaster, which were also seen in other Mesolithic towns such as Schela Cladovei and Vlasac.
 The houses discovered at these sites were generally small pit houses.

 The hearths discovered at these locations generally consisted of a rectangular frame and a border made from large stones, however not all hearths had this border.
 Some of these hearths were found surrounded by traces of floors and thus some hearths in these towns were inside houses while some were outside.

 Art

 The Iron Gates Mesolithic excavations have revealed several examples of ornamental boulders, sculptures and altars.
-The Lepenski Vir site shows many of these examples, with these artworks made from course grained sandstone pebbles and rocks, revealing carvings of heads, shells and several recurring motifs such as meanders, fishbone and plaits.
+The Lepenski Vir site shows many of these examples, with these artworks made from coarse grained sandstone pebbles and rocks, revealing carvings of heads, shells and several recurring motifs such as meanders, fishbone and plaits.
 The most prominent carvings on these ornamental sculptures and alters, was the heads consisting of eyebrows, eyes, ears, noses and mouths and containing Ichthyoid influences, shown from the scales some of these sculptures had, supporting the importance of the Danube River on these cultures.